Androz2091/discord-player/README.md

 ### SetVolume

-To update the volume, use the `client.manager.setVolume()` function.
+To update the volume, use the `client.player.setVolume()` function.

 **Usage:**